Chinrasu011/Image-Captioning-Using-Deep-Learning/README.md

 ```
 |   app.py
-|   image-captioner.ipynb
-|   LICENSE.md
-|   mymodel.h5
+|   image_captioning.PY
 |   README.md
-|   requirements.txt
-|   tokenizer.pkl
-\---resource
-        demo.gif
 ```

 ## Bug / Feature Request

-If you encounter any bugs or issues with the loan status predictor app, please let me know by opening an issue on my [GitHub repository](https://github.com/Sajid030/image-captioning/issues).
+If you encounter any bugs or issues with the loan status predictor app, please let me know by opening an issue on my [GitHub repository](https://github.com/Chinrasu011/Image-Captioning-Using-Deep-Learning/issues).
 Be sure to include the details of your query and the expected results.
 Your feedback is valuable in helping me improve the app for all users.
 Thank you for your support!

 ## Future Scope